What We Say

 - Rector: The Rector serves as the senior pastor of the parish.
 The associate rectors….

 - Vestry: The Vestry is the governing body of a parish.
 Its members are elected from the congregation by the members of the parish at an annual congregational meeting, for a term of three years.
 Its officers are the Senior Warden, Junior Warden, Secretary and Treasurer.

 - Primate: These people are the leaders of the individual autonomous Anglican churches.
-There are 34 in the world.
-For example, the Presiding Bishop of The Episcopal Church in the United States is one of the Primates.
+For example, Archbishop Foley Beach of the Anglican Church in North America, our denomination, is one of the Primates

 - Archbishop of Canterbury: The convener of all Bishops, including Primates, throughout the world.
 He invites them to Lambeth, England periodically for a conference and has no other authority over the worldwide Anglican Communion.

 - Senior Warden (Rector’s Warden): The lay leader and member of the Vestry.
 This person assists the Rector in leadership of the Vestry.